HeardLibrary/digital-scholarship/script/jupyter.md

 <img src="../images/jupyter-tree-screen.png" style="border:1px solid black">

-When you launch Jupyter notebooks, two things happen: a local web server will start running on your computer, and your browser will open a new tab showing the Jupyter file tree.  **Important:** closing the browser tab will not shut down the server.
+When you launch Jupyter notebooks, two things happen: a local web server will start running on your computer, and your browser will open a new tab showing the Jupyter file tree (see screenshot above).  **Important:** closing the browser tab will not shut down the server.
 See the `Quitting` section below for how to gracefully shut down the Jupyter server.

 If you want to know more about `localhost` web servers, see [this lesson](https://heardlibrary.github.io/digital-scholarship/computer/command-windows/#localhost-web-servers), which illustrates using Jupyter notebooks as an example.